keymanapp/keyboards/release/sil/sil_pan_africa_positional/README.md

 cover the orthographic needs for SIL in many of the countries of Africa, but this cannot be considered a complete list, nor should it be considered an endorsement for this particular layout.

+Known Issues: A few of the virtual keys in this keyboard, such as "RALT O" may be used by other applications, and you may not be able to use that keystroke.
+In those cases, use the alternate keystroke (in this case "[O").

 Links
 -----